 1741 He now turned towards the Caucasus - en route he survived an assassination attempt, for which he blamed his son, Reza Quli, and eventually had him blinded.
 From now on he was increasingly showing signs of mental illness.
 The Caucasus campaign was only temporarily successful.

-1742 Recaptured Bahrain from the Arabs, and conquered Muscat and Oman.
+1742 Having deveoped a navy, he recaptured Bahrain from the Arabs, and conquered Muscat and Oman.

-1743 War with Ottomans again - ending in the Treaty of Kerden in 1746, in which the western frontier was settled in the form it has more or less remained to this day.
+1743 War with Ottomans again, ending in the Battle of Kars in August 1745, and another at Mosul: in both, the Ottomans were definitively routed.
+Peace was made on favorable term to Nader Shah: the Treaty of Kerden in 1746, in which the western frontier was settled in the form it has more or less remained to this day.
+There was no counter-attack to exploit the victory.
 Iranians were permitted to access Turkish lands to visit their shrines at Najaf - and to make pilgrimage to Mecca.